Natiwo/.github/profile/README.md

 Founded by a neurodivergent mind, we celebrate neurodiversity as a source of innovation and creativity.
 We believe that thinking differently is our greatest strength - it's what allows us to see solutions where others see problems.

+### ❤️ Personal Touch

+Claudiomar Estevam is moved by the love and strength of his grandmother and wants to leave this legacy to his great inspiration, his son.

 ### 💡 Our Philosophy

 - **🌍 Global Standards, Local Touch** - World-class technology with Brazilian soul